-- Exxon Mobil and Murphy Oil in their successful NAFTA arbitration against Canada under the ICSID, Additional Facility Rules over performance requirements*
+- An international oil and gas company and Murphy Oil in their successful NAFTA arbitration against Canada under the ICSID, Additional Facility Rules over illegal performance requirements*

 - Ust-Kamenogorsk Hydropower Plant, a subsidiary of Samruk Energy, as advocates to the appellant in the UK Supreme Court on a landmark arbitration appeal to determine whether the English Court has jurisdiction to grant an anti-suit injunction in circumstances where no arbitration is intended or in prospect*

 - Corporate and commercial: Her experience extends across the full range of significant corporate and commercial arrangements including long term supply relationships, costs recovery schemes, tax stabilization clauses, gas pipeline and consortium issues, hardship/fairness clauses and price re-openers, M&A transactions including earn-out provisions, joint venture and shareholder agreements, pre-emption rights / ROFRs, warranty/indemnity claims, non-compete clauses, technology licensing, and IP rights

 - Investment disputes: counselled investors and sovereigns in numerous investment disputes involving investment agreements, production sharing or concession agreements, double taxation treaties and domestic anti-avoidance laws, stabilization clauses, national investment laws and mining codes, bilateral investment treaties and multilateral treaties including the NAFTA and the Energy Charter Treaty

 - A national oil company in a range of complex lending, shareholder, and supply disputes valued in the multiple billions of dollars